josephinedesplanques/CART315-repo/Process/Journal.md

 *`}`*

-I thought ballSpeed was in charge of how fast the ball was going but realised that changing ballSpeed allowed didn't lead to any change.
+I thought ballSpeed was in charge of how fast the ball was going but realised that changing ballSpeed  didn't lead to any change.
 I realised that the velocity was what needed to be changed for the speed to change.

 So I replaced what I added with: